- Why I Leverage Hypoxic Training

-From an athletic perspective, the goal of this training regimen is to improve cardiovascular performance by increasing the number of oxygen-carrying red blood cells in your bloodstream and by enabling your body to become more efficient at utilizing oxygen to produce energy.
+From an athletic perspective, the goal of intermittent hypoxic training is to improve performance by increasing the number of oxygen-carrying red blood cells in your bloodstream, and by making your body more efficient at utilizing oxygen to produce energy.

 If you’re thinking that this is essentially the same thing as blood doping, then you’re right.
-In fact, it’s a legal version of doping (much like training camps at high altitude are).
-Both methods improve aerobic performance at normal altitudes, though they are different in some very important ways.
+In fact, it’s a legal version of doping (much like training camps situated at high altitude).
+Both of these training methods improve aerobic performance at normal altitudes, though they are different in some very important ways.

-For the past few months, I’ve been leveraging a modified version of altitude training using LiveO2* (a simulated altitude training system that allows me to switch between oxygen-rich and oxygen-reduced air) and CAROL (my AI-powered exercise bike) to improve my cardiovascular performance, fight off a pesky respiratory infection and ramp up my red blood cell production.
+For the past few months, I’ve been leveraging a modified version of intermittent hypoxic training using LiveO2 (a simulated altitude training system that allows me to switch between oxygen-rich and oxygen-reduced air) and CAROL (an AI-powered exercise bike) to improve my cardiovascular performance, fight off a pesky respiratory infection and ramp up my red blood cell production.

-In this article, I’ll tell you everything you need to know about the benefits of intermittent hypoxia training and all the physiological improvements I’ve noticed since incorporating IHT into my regular training regimen.
+In this article, I’ll explain everything you need to know about the benefits of intermittent hypoxic training and tell you about the physiological improvements I’ve observed since incorporating IHT into my regular training regimen.

 As you know, life on earth wouldn’t be possible without oxygen.
 Every cell in our bodies requires oxygen to produce energy, in the form of adenosine triphosphate (ATP).
 Without oxygen, we wouldn’t be able to survive.

-It might sound counterintuitive to deprive yourself of this vital molecule for the purpose of improving your health and performance, but as with other bio hacks that seem counter-intuitive (e.g., fasting and cold plunging), acutely stressing your body by temporarily depriving it of its needs can have a net positive effect.
+Given that fact, it might sound counterintuitive to deprive yourself of this vital molecule for the purpose of improving your health and performance.
+But as with other bio hacks that seem counter-intuitive, such as intermittent fasting and ice bathing, acutely stressing your body by depriving it of its needs can have a net positive effect.

-Unfortunately, there is still a lot we don’t know about how intermittent hypoxic exposure impacts the various organs and systems in your body.
-However, the research we do have looks promising, and my personal experience (based on the positive changes in my blood markers) has led me to incorporate exercising under low-oxygen conditions into my regular training and anti-aging regimen.
+Unfortunately, there’s still a lot we don’t know about how intermittent hypoxic exposure impacts the various organs and systems in the body.
+However, the research that has been published so far looks promising, and my personal experience (based on positive changes in my blood markers) has led me to integrate exercising under low-oxygen conditions into my regular training and anti-aging regimen.

 But before we discuss how altitude training has positively impacted my body and mind, let’s take a look at all of the potential benefits this form of training offers, based on the latest scientific discoveries.

-10 Benefits of Altitude Training (Based on Science)
+10 Benefits of Intermittent Hypoxic Training (Based on Science)

 The principle idea behind intermittent hypoxic training is that it can improve the function of your mitochondria, which are the parts of each cell that are responsible for converting food into energy.

-A less than optimally functioning mitochondria, or (in the worst-case scenario) a dysfunctional mitochondria, can lead to a host of issues including the progression of cancer, cell death, chronic fatigue (and chronic diseases in general), and a variety of other ailments.
+Less than optimally functioning mitochondria — or, in a worst-case scenario, dysfunctional mitochondria — can lead to a host of issues, including the progression of cancer, cell death, chronic fatigue (and chronic diseases in general), and a variety of other ailments.

-Additionally, mitochondrial dysfunction is a hallmark sign of aging, as I explained in my article about how to slow down and reverse aging.
+Additionally, mitochondrial dysfunction is a hallmark sign of aging, as I explained in my article about how to slow down the aging process.